IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 ### Translating your first detection rule

 > [!NOTE]
-> This part is particularly relevant if you wrote your own language support.
+> This part introduces new directories and files that you should create if you wrote your own language support.
 > If you rely on existing language support, most translation files mentioned below should already be created.
 > However, you should still read this part to better understand which files you should modify to translate your detection rules.